Ditmas Park West

-We’ve charged the same dues since 1991(?).
-Roughly 60%(?) of households on the fifteen blocks chip in.
-The math works out: a few thousand a year, mostly into trees and permits.
+We’ve charged the same fifteen dollars since 1991(?).
+Roughly 40% of households on these fifteen blocks chip in.
+The math is simple: a few thousand a year, mostly into trees and permits.

 What $15 pays for